INSIDE AN INJURY

 WHY IS THIS SIGNIFICANT TO HEALING?

 You have to get up and move!
 You may not want to, it may be uncomfortable, but you shouldn’t just sit there and be sedentary.
 I’m not saying you should be jumping on a trampoline or doing cartwheels around the house.
 In fact, doctors often recommend not returning to full activity until all swelling is gone.
 It is very important that you work with your body and help it heal by getting a proper balance of rest and activity.
 Gentle physical activity, as long as it doesn’t aggravate your injury, will get your blood pumping and your lymph fluid moving – it’s a cycle and you are the motor that drives it.
-Obviously, it’s very likely you will still recover if you don’t get off your ass, but you can cut your recovery time down by taking an active approach to you health.
+Obviously, it’s very likely you will still recover if you don’t get off your tush, but you can cut your recovery time down by taking an active approach to you health.